28 Best Things to do in Salt Spring Island, BC

 Flight at Salt Spring Wild Cider House

 Not only does Salt Spring Island produce wine and beer, it also produces cider.
-We love ordering a flight of ciders at Salt Spring Wild Cider House and having them on their outdoor patio overlooking the farm.
+We love ordering a flight of ciders at Salt Spring Wild Cider House and drinking them on their outdoor patio overlooking the farm.

 Mezze Platter at Salt Spring Wild Cider